sid314/nitch-clone/README.md

   - [Building and running](#building-and-running)
   <!--toc:end-->

 This program is inspired by [nitch](https://github.com/ssleert/nitch) but written in Go.

-## Key differences from nitch
+## Key Differences from nitch

 - Written in Go
 - Different icons
 - No word art (yet)
+- Themes
 - ~~Colors are randomized~~ (WIP)

 ## Dependencies